quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

 ## Parameter reduction versus density evaluation

 The reduced parameter vector and the actual density evaluation are related but not identical concerns.

-- The SCF vector is reduced aggressively.
-- Some numerical density-evaluation paths still compute denser intermediate objects internally, especially on dense backends.
+The SCF state is reduced aggressively, but some numerical density-evaluation paths still compute denser intermediate objects internally, especially on dense backends.

-So it is useful to distinguish:

 | Aspect | Normal | BdG |
 | --- | --- | --- |